-SUPPOSE a poor man receives every day two pieces of bread, while one is enough to allay the pangs of positive hunger, what value will one of the two pieces of bread have for him?
+Suppose a poor man receives every day two pieces of bread, while one is enough to allay the pangs of positive hunger, what value will one of the two pieces of bread have for him?
 If for instance a still poorer man, who has nothing whatever, begged of him one piece, what sacrifice would the first make in complying with the request?
 Or-what comes to the same thing-what use or utility would he retain if he refused to comply with it?
 The answer is easy enough.
 If he gives away the piece of bread he will lose, and if he keeps it he will secure, provision for that degree of want which makes itself felt whenever positive hunger is allayed.
 We may call this the 2nd degree.

 One of two entirely similar goods is, therefore, equal in value to the 2nd degree in the scale of utility of that particular class of goods.
 One of three goods, under the same conditions, will have the value of the 3rd degree; one of four, of the 4th; in short, any one good, in a stock of goods of the same kind, will have in general the value of the final or marginal utility.
-The larger the supply-the need remaining unaltered-the smaller will be the marginal utility and the value, and vice versa; while, on the other hand, the greater the need the higher will be both marginal utility and value, and vice versa.1 of positive hunger, because, so long as they are both in his possession, he will never be exposed to this extremity.
-He may give away one of them-whichever he likes, so long as he keeps the other-without losing his provision against starvation.
-But, if either of the two pieces is equal in value to the second degree of utility, both together have twice this value.
+The larger the supply-the need remaining unaltered-the smaller will be the marginal utility and the value, and vice versd; while, on the other hand, the greater the need the higher will be both marginal utility and value, and vice versd.1

+This, however, is not enough.
+Not only has one of two goods the value of the second degree of utility, but either of them has it, whichever one may choose.
+In our example, neither of the two pieces of bread-so long as the possessor has both-will have that value which belongs to the allaying of positive hunger, because, so long as they are both in his possession, he will never be exposed to this extremity.
+He may give away one of them-whichever he likes, so long as he keeps the other-without losing his provision against starvation But, if either of the two pieces is equal in value to the second degree of utility, both together have twice this value.
 And three pieces have together three times the value of the third degree of utility, and four pieces have four times the value of the fourth degree.
 In a word, the value of a supply of similar goods is equal to the sum of the items multiplied by the marginal utility.